Common Name: Cave Salamander

 Locations: United States – Alabama, Arkansas, Georgia, Indiana, Kansas, Kentucky, Missouri, Mississippi, Oklahoma, Tennessee, Virginia, and West Virginia

-While the salamander is listed as Least Concern by the Internal Union for the Conservation of Nature (IUCN), its populations in certain states are dwindling.
-In Ohio, Kansas, and Mississippi, they are listed as an Endangered species.
-In West Virginia, they are listed as Rare.
+While the salamander is listed as Least Concern by the International Union for the Conservation of Nature (IUCN) Red List, its populations in certain states are dwindling.
+In Ohio, Kansas, and Mississippi, they are listed as an endangered species.
+In West Virginia, they are listed as rare.
 The main threat is habitat destruction due to their specific habitat requirements.